jawilson0502/cosc274DigCash/README.md

 ----------------------------------
 2. Project Contents
 ----------------------------------
-The files inlcuded in this project include:
+The files inlcuded in this project are:
 	1. README.md
 	2. bank.py
 	3. customer.py